Reverse Psychology: What Is It, And Does It Work?

 What is reverse psychology worth to you?
 Is it a technique that will get you what you want, or is it a strategy that will lead you to have less-satisfying relationships?
 In many cases, reverse psychology can be used successfully and without harming anyone.

 It's important to recognize that reverse psychology is a strategy and is not considered authentic communication.
 To have a satisfying relationship, you need to share who you are and express what you need and want in more direct ways.

-If you find that your relationships are entirely based on strategies like reverse psychology rather than honest communication, you may find it hard to improve them.
+If you find that your relationships are entirely based on strategies like reverse psychology rather than honest communication, you may find it hard to improve those relationships.
 If so, a counselor can help you learn healthy communications.
-With therapy, you can learn to share who you are while respecting the needs and wants of others.
+With therapy, you can learn to share who you are while respecting the needs, wants, and boundaries of others.